erich-9/CryptographicHashFunctions.jl/docs/src/index.md

-# Hashing.jl
+# CryptographicHashFunctions.jl

 *Fast cryptographic hash functions for Julia.*

-This package makes available fast implementations of many [cryptographic hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function) for use in Julia.
+This package provides fast implementations of many [cryptographic hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function) for use in Julia.
 Its high-level interface is designed to match the one of Julia's standard library package [SHA](https://docs.julialang.org/en/v1/stdlib/SHA/).
-In particular, [Hashing.jl](https://github.com/erich-9/Hashing.jl) can be used as a replacement for [SHA.jl](https://github.com/JuliaCrypto/SHA.jl) where performance is relevant.
+In particular, it can effortlessly replace [SHA.jl](https://github.com/JuliaCrypto/SHA.jl) where performance is relevant.

 ## Algorithms